yankokirill/ImageProcessor/README.md

-# Simple Task Manager Server
+# Task Manager Server

-_A minimalistic server setup for managing tasks._

 ## Overview

-This project sets up a simple Go-based Task Manager Server, which is primarily designed for demonstration purposes.
+This project implements a robust Task Manager Server using Go, designed for handling real image processing tasks.
-It includes a basic API, although the server itself doesn't perform any real tasks beyond providing a framework for potential expansions.
+The server supports a distributed system architecture, allowing for horizontal scalability to manage and process image-related tasks efficiently.
+It includes a comprehensive API for task submission and status tracking, with the capability to offload tasks to a dedicated processing service and store results in a database.

 ## Getting Started